iobio/example-queue/README.md

 #Example Queue App
-example app to show how to interact with the queue
+Example app to show how to interact with the queue

 http://iobio.github.io/example-queue/